What better place to have one, or even several.

 But what to do when you're out and about and get that urge to graze?

-Well, we know those green leaf bars may seem like a super smart nutritious, low fat choice if you're watching your
+We know those green leaf bars may seem like a super smart.
+Nutritious, low fat choice if you're watching your waistline.

 Anyone can become a green leaf contractor if they know the ins and outs of the nutritious trade.

 The super simple steps of building a low fat, healthy, yet filling veggie plate.

 That iceberg lettuce is one of the most common choices for laying the foundation.